-As you can imagine, we talk a lot about self-care in class.
-That’s because it is the foundation for being well while we do good in the world.
+As you can imagine, we talk about self-care a lot (we even have self-care accountability hours!).
+That’s because it’s part of the foundation for being well while we do good in the world.

 For those of us who work or volunteer in helping professions (as animal care workers do), there are actual Standards of Self-Care Guidelines which serve as a constant reminder that self-care is our professional obligation.
 That’s because there’s a correlation between ethical violations and compassion fatigue (Gentry & Figley, 2007).
 And what’s one of the ways we effectively address compassion fatigue?
 Through self-care.